 Planning and Approval

-It is the student's responsibility to initiate discussions with his/her advisor(s) at least four (4) months prior to the anticipated birth or adoption.
+It is the student's responsibility to initiate discussions with their advisor(s) at least four (4) months prior to the anticipated birth or adoption.
 This notice provides the lead time necessary to rearrange teaching duties (for those students supported by teaching assistantships), to adjust laboratory and research responsibilities and schedules, to identify and develop plans for addressing any new health and safety issues, and to develop an academic Program Plan that promotes seamless reintegration back into a degree program.

 While faculty will make every reasonable effort to meet the needs of students requesting Parental Leave, students must recognize that faculty are ultimately responsible for ensuring the rigor of academic degree programs and may have a direct requirement to meet specific milestones defined in externally funded research contracts.
 Within this context, faculty may need to reassess and reassign specific work assignments, modify laboratory schedules, etc. Without good communication, such efforts may lead to significant misunderstandings between faculty and students.
 As such, there must be good-faith and open communication by each party to meet the needs and expectations of each during this potentially stressful period.

 The results of these discussions are to be formalized into an academic Program Plan that is agreed to by both the student and the advisor(s).
-This Plan, to be accepted, must also receive approval by the appropriate Department Head, Division or Program Director and the Graduate Dean.
+This Plan, to be accepted, must also receive approval by the appropriate Department Head or Program Director and the Graduate Dean.
 Approval of the Dean should be sought by submitting to the Office of Graduate Studies a formal Parental Leave request, with all necessary signatures along with the following documentation: